What's Missing for Most

 In fact, if you want this done-for-you currucilum roadmap in authentic Ninpo-Taijutsu, the unarmed combat and personal defense methods of Japan’s ancient Ninja families, I will let you have it for a single payment of $47.
 That’s less than the cost of just two of the Module level workbooks, and I’m throwing in the other 3, and the 4 advance level curriculum packets at no additional charge.

-So, if you want to grab your set of these do-it-yourself training workbooks, simply click on the PayPal link below, and you can have them all for a single payment of just $47 today.
-(Remember, you DO NOT need a PaPal account to purchase this training program!)
+So, if you want to grab your set of these do-it-yourself training workbooks, simply click on the "Buy Now" button below, and you can have them all for a single payment of just $47 today.

-Click on the PayPal link and as soon as your order is complete, you will be directed to the dwnload page containing the links to access your training module workbooks and advanced black belt curriculum packets.
+Click on the "Buy Now" button and as soon as your order is complete, you will be directed to the download page containing the links to access your training module workbooks and advanced black belt curriculum packets.

 2 Payments of $27